howard-haowen/blog.ai/_posts/draft2021-07-17-StackEdit-makes-my-blogging-workflow-easy-peasy.md

 # StackEdit makes my blogging workflow easy-peasy

 **FastPages** offers three options for writing blog posts, including `Jupyter`, `Markdown`, and `Microsoft Word`.
-Each type of them is supposed to be saved in a dedicated folder in the repo   If you want to learn about StackEdit, you can read me.
+Each type of them is supposed to be saved in a dedicated folder, named `_notebooks`, `_posts`, and `_word` by **FastPages**.
+If you want to learn about StackEdit, you can read me.
 If you want to play with Markdown, you can edit me.
 Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

 # Markdown extensions